 While our courses are primarily aimed at members of the solicitors’ profession, for certain courses we also accept applications from other suitably qualified professionals.
 For specific entry requirements, please refer to individual courses on the Diploma Centre Course List webpage.

-If I have done a previous diploma or certificate courses will I be entitled to a discount on my current application?
+If I have completed a previous diploma or certificate courses will I be entitled to a discount on my current application?

-A 10% discount can be obtained if you have previously attended two or more certificates or diplomas with the Law Society Diploma Centre.
+A 10% discount can be obtained if you have previously attended two or more certificates or diplomas with the Diploma Centre.

 Are there any discounts available for multiple applications from the same firm?